By Linda Austin, Moonbridge Publications

 Amazon’s Expanded Distribution selling terms for Ingram and B&T are not up to industry standard, however.
 This means Ingram cannot offer books at a high enough discount to book stores (only 25% discount vs usual 50-55%).
 Expanded Distribution also does not allow for returns of unsold stock, which book stores are accustomed to being allowed to do.
 Hence, book stores will not willingly order an Amazon book even via Expanded Distribution.
 Not to mention, they do not like Amazon whether it launders its books through Ingram or not.
 Libraries are generally fine with ordering from Amazon via Expanded Distribution, but will order from the main Amazon website if necessary.
-You MUST use a CreateSpace ISBN to use Expanded Distribution for the library, school and university sales option (B&T), although Amazon may still allow you to pay the $10 to show your own publishing company on the book instead of CreateSpace, to look more professional.
+You MUST use a CreateSpace ISBN to use Expanded Distribution for the library, school and university sales option (B&T).

 Note that author royalties are less (40% of list vs 60%) if books are bought using Expanded Distribution channels.